gucci-ninja/Soft-Eng-Lecture-Notes/3B/3S03/README.md

 **Skipped but I'm guessing we went over the rest of the Principles of Testing**

 6. Avoid throwaway test cases unless the program is truly a throwaway program
+    - coming up with test cases on the fly and then throwing them away, making it hard to recreate
 7. Do not plan a testing effort under the tacit assumption that no errors will be found
     - Testing is **not** just the process of showing that the system functions correctly
     - Testing is the process of executing system with intent of finding functional errors or qualities attribute mismatches
 8. The probability of the existence of more errors in a section of a program is proportional to the number of errors already found in that section
 9. Testing is an extremely creative and intellectually challenging task

+#### Good Software Tester
+- explorer, troubleshooter, relentless, creative, perfectionist, persuasive

 ## Day 6 Jan 16, 2018